foo-dogsquared/freebies-hunt-api/README.md

 `categorizedDataSchema` | `Object` | Contains the schema (according to [JSON Schema](http://json-schema.org/) spec) of the categories in the `categorizedData` property.

 So if you want to iterate through all of the items, just use the `data` property.

+Take note that the data is based in Markdown so you have to convert it from Markdown into HTML (or something).

 ```js
 const { data } = require("freebies-hunt-api");